Chapter 1

 "It's only for developers"

 While it's true that coding plays a significant role in many open source projects, there's a growing need for a variety of skills.
 Designers, writers, testers, and many other non-coding roles are crucial to the broader success of projects.
-In fact, good design is becoming increasingly recognized as a key factor for adoption and usability.
-Read more about this in chapter 2.
+In fact, good design is becoming increasingly recognized as a key factor for adoption and usability C2.

 "It's always free"